 Double Solitaire Rules

-There are 2 ways to play Double Solitaire.
+As I’ve already hinted earlier, there are 2 ways to play Double Solitaire:

 Starting the Game